Cross-Country Skiing Terminology

 A type of wax applied to the kick zone prior to applying kick wax.
 It improves the performance of the kick wax and helps it last longer.

+The camber is important when fitting a ski to a skier.
 If your skis fit properly, when you stand on them with your weight evenly balanced between the two skis the midsection of the skis will float above the snow.
 This reduces friction and improves the glide.
 To move forward, you have to push down on the ski to flatten it against the snow.